A Compilation of Georgia Resources

 Georgia Indigent Burial Law

-Georgia statutes provide that anyone who is indigent that dies the county will pay for the burial or cremation and then be reimbursed, at least partially, by the state.
+Georgia statutes provide that for anyone who is indigent that dies the county will pay for the burial or cremation and then be reimbursed, at least partially, by the state.

 Georgia Law on Indigent (Pauper) Burial